 When can I collect my BRP?

-If your Student visa application is successful, you will be issued with a 'entry vignette' visa on your passport which is valid for 30 days (90 days during the Covid-19 pandemic) from the date you indicated as your intended travel date in your visa application.
+If your Student visa application is successful, you will be issued with a 'entry vignette' visa on your passport which is valid for 90 days from the date you indicated as your intended travel date in your visa application.

 The 'entry vignette' allows you to enter the UK once only.
-If you do not travel to the UK within the 30 day (90 days during the Covid-19 pandemic) period, your entry visa will expire and you will need to apply and pay for another entry visa.
+If you do not travel to the UK within the 90 day period, your entry visa will expire and you will need to apply and pay for another entry visa.
 You will also be issued with a decision letter from the Home Office which will give you instructions on how to collect your biometric residence permit.

 Your final visa will be issued as a biometric residence permit, also known as a BRP.
 You must collect your BRP within 10 days of arrival in the UK from the main Post Office in Aberystwyth.
 The main Post Office is located inside the branch of W.H.
 Smiths, 36 Terrace Road, Aberystwyth, Dyfed SY23 2AB.